|Name|| Thomas Primidis

 Liverpool, L69 7ZE, UK

-Thomas joined the QUASAR Group in October 2017, he is funded by the Science and Technology Facilities Council within the Accelerators for Security, Healthcare and Environment (ASHE) project.
-His research is directly connected to the industry and he will focus on Monte Carlo simulations on the design and optimisation of ultra-compact, high resolution x-ray imaging systems made by Adaptix Ltd.
+Thomas joined the QUASAR Group in 2017 and he is funded by the Science and Technology Facilities Council within the Accelerators for Security, Healthcare and Environment project.
+His research is directly connected with industry, accelerating the design and optimisation of ultra-compact, high resolution X-ray imaging systems made by Adaptix Ltd using Monte Carlo simulations.
+Thomas has raised several hundred pounds through UKRI grants and has participated in various scientific events, escalating with an invitation to present his work in parliament.